Fivvee0/webartfast/README.md

    Follow the instructions in `how-to-use-web.txt` to set up your project.

 4. **Start the Server**
-   Go to the `/app` directory and start the server, as outlined in `instruction.txt`.
+   Go to the `/app` directory in your project and start the server, as outlined in `instruction.txt`.

 5. **Edit Your Files**
    You can begin editing the following files: